Finders Keepers (1)

 BBC 1, 20 February 1981 to 1 March 1985 (42 episodes in 5 series)

-General lyricist/wit/reporter bod Stilgoe hosts this game of battleships on a 7x7 grid with two sides of three kids each trying to sink each other's fleet.
-Noted for its BBC Model B graphics for the game board, as well as the constant use of the phonetic alphabet to avoid confusion between letters.
-When the teams found their own coloured squares on the board, they would be asked general knowledge questions, which included picture and music rounds and pieces of film - answering the questions correctly would gain them points.
+General lyricist/wit/reporter bod Stilgoe hosts this game of battleships on a 7x9 grid with two sides of three kids each trying to sink each other's fleet.
+Noted for its BBC Model B graphics for the game board, as well as the constant use of the phonetic alphabet to avoid confusion between letters ("Golf Five").
+When the teams found one of the coloured squares on the board, they would get points.
+Completing a group gained double points (e.g. a group of 4 completed = 8 point bonus) and answering general knowledge questions correctly, including picture and music rounds, enabled you to keep control.

 In later series, there was a celebrity guest in disguise in the audience, with his/her name given as an anagram (one of Richard Stilgoe's specialities!) and the teams had to guess who it was by solving the anagram and/or asking the person yes/no questions.
 The teams also tried to defeat the guest on a general knowledge question they had brought along in order to gain extra points.
 The celebrities who appeared were mostly kids' presenters and/or sports stars of the time: they included Adrian Hedley, Duncan Goodhew, John Craven, Joanna Monroe and Howard Stableford, as well as certain others listed below.

 In most series, there were also 'Pathetic Prizes' - as Stilgoe rightly called them.
 Winning teams in the last series simply got lunchboxes.
 (Eat your heart out, Blankety Blank!)